 How to get the most out of Instagram hashtags

 Hashtags started on Twitter, and while they never took off on Facebook, they’re a staple of Instagram marketing.
-Just by adding text after the # symbol, you can turn any word or phrase into a clickable topic.
+Just by adding text after the # symbol in an Instagram caption, bio, or story, you can turn any word or phrase into a clickable topic.

 When users click, they’ll be taken to all the public posts tagged with that hashtag.
 Perhaps even more significant, users can now also follow hashtags that interest them.
 This provides them with a stream of content using the hashtags even if they don’t follow the poster.
 It’s a great way for users to find content they’re interested in, and—for merchants to expand the reach of their content.